crackwilding/syncdb/README.md

 3) Create a directory in the home directory of the remote server titled .dbdumps.
 Make sure the user you log in with can write to it.

-4) Create afile in your local home directory titled `.my.cnf`.
+4) Create a file in your local home directory titled `.my.cnf`.
 It should be the same as step 1 (but with your local credentials).

 5) Create a directory in your local home directory titled .dbdumps.